appscode/third-party-tools/monitoring/prometheus/operator/README.md

 ## Deploy Prometheus Server

-To deploy the Prometheus server, we have to create [Prometheus](https://github.com/prometheus-operator/prometheus-operator/blob/master/Documentation/design.md#prometheus) cr.
-Prometheus cr defines a desired Prometheus server setup.
+To deploy the Prometheus server, we have to create [Prometheus](https://github.com/prometheus-operator/prometheus-operator/blob/master/Documentation/design.md#prometheus) custom resource.
+Prometheus custom resource defines a desired Prometheus server setup.
 It specifies which [ServiceMonitor](https://github.com/prometheus-operator/prometheus-operator/blob/master/Documentation/design.md#servicemonitor)'s should be covered by this Prometheus instance.
-ServiceMonitor cr defines a set of services that should be monitored dynamically.
+ServiceMonitor custom resource defines a set of services that should be monitored dynamically.

-Prometheus operator watches for `Prometheus` cr.
-Once a `Prometheus` cr is created, prometheus operator generates respective configuration (`prometheus.yaml` file) and creates a StatefulSet to run the desired Prometheus server.
+Prometheus operator watches for `Prometheus` custom resource.
+Once a `Prometheus` custom resource is created, prometheus operator generates respective configuration (`prometheus.yaml` file) and creates a StatefulSet to run the desired Prometheus server.

 #### Create RBAC

 We assumed that our cluster is RBAC enabled.
-Below is the YAML of RBAC resources for Prometheus cr that we are going to create,
+Below is the YAML of RBAC resources for Prometheus custom resource that we are going to create,

 <details>
-<summary>RBAC resources for Prometheus cr</summary>
+<summary>RBAC resources for Prometheus custom resource</summary>

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1beta1